15 signs you're about to get a job offer

 If so, you may have it in the bag.

-'Most interviewers make up their mind, whether they admit it or not, within the first few minutes and so those candidates that they know they will pass on will definitely get a quicker interview,' Kerr explains.
+“Most interviewers make up their mind, whether they admit it or not, within the first few minutes, and so those candidates that they know they will pass on will definitely get a quicker interview,” Kerr explained.

-'Showing an interest in your personal life means they're seriously considering you, as it demonstrates an interest beyond just the professional résumé,' says Kerr.

-But remember you don't always have to answer personal questions.
-Some are illegal.

 They start to negotiate compensation.

-This is a great indicator you'll be getting a formal offer, says Taylor.
-'Salary and benefits are usually only with serious contenders.'
+This is a great indicator you’ll be getting a formal offer, said Taylor.
+“Salary and benefits are usually only with serious contenders.”

+The employer asks for references, or tells you they will be conducting a background check.

+“This is an obvious sign that at the very least you are in the running, as interviewers will only check into references for serious candidates that are in contention,” Kerr said.

 They say ‘you will’ rather than ‘you would.’

-'Did they shift from a hypothetical tone to a presumptive one?' asks Taylor.
-'If so, it means they could already envision you at the company.'
+“Did they shift from a hypothetical tone to a presumptive one?”
+Taylor said.
+“If so, it means they could already envision you at the company.”

 The company starts a discussion about start dates.

-'This is really more of a formality and it would likely be combined with another final discussion,' says Taylor.
-'But it bodes well for your future employment with the firm.'
+“This is really more of a formality and it would likely be combined with another final discussion,” said Taylor.
+“But it bodes well for your future employment with the firm.”

-If you heard, 'We want to have a person in place by X date,' that's good news.
-'Most employers won't divulge that unless they're very interested because they don't want to be deluged with follow-up inquiries.'
+If you heard, “We want to have a person in place by X date,” that’s good news.

+“Most employers won’t divulge that unless they’re very interested because they don’t want to be deluged with follow-up inquiries,” Taylor said.

 They introduce you to other managers and peers and give you an office tour.

-This is definitely not a courtesy they'd extend to everyone, says Kerr.
+This is definitely not a courtesy they’d extend to everyone, said Kerr.

-'They probably wouldn't introduce you to others if they didn't think you could fit the bill,' adds Taylor.
-'They most likely prepped some people to share their positive experiences.'
+“They probably wouldn’t introduce you to others if they didn’t think you could fit the bill,” added Taylor.
+“They most likely prepped some people to share their positive experiences.”

 Also, when a hiring manager shows you around, they’re in a selling mode.

-'They are proud of their environment and want you to be impressed,' she says.
+“They are proud of their environment and want you to be impressed,” she said.

-The employer asks for references and or tells you they will be conducting a background check.

-'This is an obvious sign that at the very least you are in the running, as interviewers will only check into references for serious candidates that are in contention,' Kerr says.

 You’re asked about your interview status.

-Did the hiring manager ask you about other firms you're interviewing with, or try to sell you on why they're a better choice?
-These are good indicators that they're pursuing you, Taylor explains.
+Did the hiring manager ask you about other firms you’re interviewing with, or try to sell you on why they’re a better choice?
+These are good indicators that they’re pursuing you, Taylor explained.

-'This can indicate that not only are they seriously considering you, they are concerned they might lose you to someone else and will need to make an offer sooner rather than later,' adds Kerr.
+“This can indicate that not only are they seriously considering you, they are concerned they might lose you to someone else and will need to make an offer sooner rather than later,” added Kerr.

+“Assuming the employer was able to get more than the basics about you from a prior boss or other reference, you might be fortunate enough to hear back from your reference,” said Taylor.
+“In that case, you’re very, very close.”

 Your interviewer asks how you can best be reached.

 If the hiring manager asked you this, it could mean that they will call you.
-It also could be a formality, so don't read too much into it, Taylor says.
+It also could be a formality, so don’t read too much into it, Taylor said.

-'But if you've been asked to return for a second round of interviews, that's an encouraging sign that you're a serious contender,' says Taylor.
-'They want to clinch the decision by building consensus among managers.'

-'Assuming the employer was able to get more than the basics about you from a prior boss or other reference, you might be fortunate enough to hear back from your reference,' says Taylor.
-'In that case, you're very, very close.'

 Business Insider Emails & Alerts